Ready to get started on your project?

 Polyurethane beams and planks get longer and shorter as the temperature changes.
 If they've just come off a truck, or have been sitting in your garage or basement for a while, they're not ready to install yet.

 Before you get started, lay all your materials in the room where they'll be installed.
 Then slowly back away.
 Don't come back until they've had enough time to acclimatize to their new environment.

 When it's time to measure and cut, remember that the faux beams and planks will continue to expand and contract with temperature after they're installed.
 So will the room, of course.
-But to make sure no cracks open up, fit them tightly as you install them, cutting them about 1/8 inch long and compressing them into place.
-(Use our plastic bag tip to help fit beams tightly into place.)
+But to make sure no cracks open up, fit them tightly as you install them, cutting them about 1/8 inch longer and compressing them into place.

 Also to help prevent the issue of expansion and contraction use the glue on top of the beam as prescribed in the basic installation instructions.
 This way the ceiling and the beam are more apt to expand and contract together.